 HDO – Healthcare Delivery Organization

 “Health Delivery Organization,” an organization or group of organizations that are involved with the delivery of healthcare services.
 A hospital is an HDO.
 If an HDO purchases and operates a Stryker device, the HDO is also the Customer, Owner, and Operator as per the definitions of those terms.

+IOA – Indicators of attack

+An IOA represents a series of actions that an adversary must conduct to succeed.

+IOC – Indicator of compromise

+Indicator of compromise or IOC is a forensic term that refers to the evidence on a device that points out to a security breach.

 ISO – International Organization for Standardization